Towards Data Auctions with Externalities: Welfare versus Revenue Maximization in Scenario 1

 Suppose all $v_i, \eta_{i \gets j}$ for $i\in N, j \in N \sm i$ are uniformly distributed on their respective domains.
 The virtual value functions take the forms

-The optimal allocation rule \ref{eq:rm1_alloc} then becomes
+The optimal allocation rule \eqref{eq:rm1_alloc} then becomes

-In the case of $n = 2$ bidders, bidder $1$'s allocation is
+In the case of $n = 2$ bidders, bidder~$1$'s allocation is

-Meanwhile, the welfare-maximizing allocation rule for bidder 1 is
+Meanwhile, the welfare-maximizing allocation rule for bidder~1 is

 Thus, the revenue-maximizing allocation allocates to bidders less often than does the welfare-maximizing allocation.
-The optimal mechanism therefore is not in general efficient.
-This is illustrated in Figure \ref{fig:type1_heatmap} in Section \ref{sec:summary}, where the welfare-maximizing and revenue-maximizing allocations are shown to partition the type space for $\bt$ into the regions based on bidder 1's allocation.
+The optimal mechanism is therefore not efficient in general.
+This is illustrated in \cref{fig:type1_heatmap} in \cref{sec:summary}, where the type space for $\bt$ is partitioned in terms of the welfare-maximizing and revenue-maximizing allocation to bidder~1.